Chinglim/ECE281_CE3/README.md

 Mealy Elevator Controller

 The Mealy simulation is kindly of similar to the Moore Simulation.
+Only that it shows one more variable, which is the 'nextfloor'.

+Given that the Moore simulation is correct, the next floor output should be correct.This is because it really show the the next output for each time the elevator stops at a storey.
+This is verify further by the state diagrams , given in the CE3 handout and the code generated in the Mealy test bench.vhd and shell code for the Mealy Machine.